wbraynen/SparseIndexingToReorder/README.md

 ## Results

 With the problem, the UI will freeze given 100,000 records, let alone a million.
 With the solution (e.g. tip of the `main` branch), on my physical phone, it takes about 6 seconds to reorder whether the dataset is 10 records or 10 million records.
+6 seconds for 10 records is bad (so a view model would be helpful), but 6 seconds still for 10 million records is great.

 ## The code and commit history